capopaul/Jack-Bluetooth-Converter/README.md

 Next step use the audio codec.
 For that, I need to
 - configure the audio codec using the esp32-c6.
 - send the signal using the other esp.

+## Oct 1

+- Issue 1 : Short between SW et Bat-.
+It is probably around the PMIC...
+  - I want to do an Xray to know if it is the chip, or the soldering
+    - No xray equipment at the U
+- I have added a wire on system.
+- Issue 2 : I can download the pogram on the esp32c6 but I can't leave the download mode.
+  - IO9 stays low.
+Pull up is not working.
+    - I removed the esp32c6 as they were no issue on the pcb.
+      - Now my voltage does not reach 3.3V anymore on VDD and AVDD.
+Nor 1.8V on AVDD

+## Oct 2
+- I have deeply cleaned the board with flux remover and the voltage issue was solved.

+## Oct 3
+- I have connected 6pins for the i2s and 2 pins for i2c to control these bus with the external esp32 dev kit.

+## Oct 6
+- I detect PMIC with i2c through external esp.
+- I don't detect audio codec.
+  - The reset pin goes from 0V to 1.4V.
+It is supposed to go up to 3.3V in idle.
+  - I am trying to remove external alimentation and to power everything with external esp
+  - powering everything with esp works - I have all the good voltages.
+The reset pin of the audio codec does go to 0V and then go back to 3.3V
+  - I still do not see my audio codec in 6a...
+  - That is because it is supposed to be in 0x18.
+My README was bad.
+So no issue I see my audio codec successfully!!!